cciw-uk/data-protection/Amendments to manual.rst

   end of camp at the latest.
 You must not be store CCiW data on your devices long term.

+* Take appropriate measures should be taken to ensure that other people who might have access to your computer/device do not use your CCiW account, asking the CCiW webmaster for help as needed.

-* If you become aware of a "data breach" (data falling into the wrong hands in whatever way), you need to contact the CCiW webmaster and/or the trustees.
+* If you become aware of a "data breach" (data falling into the wrong hands in whatever way), you need to contact the CCiW webmaster and/or the trustees as soon as you can.

 * If you think this rules need changing or clarifying, please contact the CCiW webmaster and/or the trustees.